Delaney Park Locomotive 556 Improvement Project

-The objective for this first phase of the improvement project is to abate the engine of all toxins (lead paint, asbestos, oil, etc.), and turn the engine into a “static display” as advised during our engineering assessment.
-Construction is scheduled for spring 2013 on phase 1.
-A contractor has been selected and the project is scheduled to begin May13, 2013 with an estimated completion of July 3, 2013**.
+The objective for the first phase of the improvement project was to abate the engine of all toxins (lead paint, asbestos, oil, etc.), and turn the engine into a “static display” as advised during our engineering assessment.
+Construction was completed in spring 2013 on phase 1.

 Phase 2: Landscape and Signage Improvements

-The main goal is to improve site, including adding an aesthetic safety fence around the static display, improve signage describing the history of 556, and improve the landscape around the display.
-We have not finalized the phase 2 landscape plan, as we were waiting to see how much funding would be available, if any, from the phase 1 contract.
-Now that the bids are in, Parks Staff is proceeding with the landscape design.
-The concepts will be presented for final approval by the Downtown and South Addition community councils.
-We anticipate the construction to be completed in mid to late summer 2013.
+The main goal is to improve the site, including adding an aesthetic safety fence around the static display, improve signage describing the history of 556, and improve the landscape around the display to creating an ADA accessible walkway.
+We anticipate the construction to be completed in mid summer 2015.**

 (Posted 10/18/13 at 1:30pm): The construction fence came down today!
 We will continue to make lanscape improvements next spring, including upgrading the interpretive signage and improving the circulation.
 Enjoy!

 (Posted 9/9/13 at 5:30pm): The hazmat tent came down today!
 Here is a video clip of the finish product.
 Next Step: Landscape Improvement Phase!http://www.magisto.com/video/blZCIUsOEGE-DwRhCzE